Characterization of two parameter matrix-valued BMO by commutator with the Hilbert transform

 \begin{teo} Let $B$ be a $d \times d$ matrix-valued BMO function on $\bR^2$.
 If $M_B$ denotes the operator ``multiplication by $B$'', and $H_i$ represents the Hilbert transform in the $i$-th parameter, for $i = 1, 2$, then the norm of the iterated commutator $[[M_B, H_1],H_2]$ satisfies

 \end{teo} The paper is organized as follows.
 Section 2, contains the proof of the upper bound for the norm of the commutator, using a decomposition in paraproducts.
-Section 3 contains the proof of the lower bound, that is a reproduction of the proof for the scalar case by S. Ferguson and M. Lacey in \cite{FeLa2002}.
+Section 3 contains the proof of the lower bound, that relies on the proof for the scalar case by S. Ferguson and M. Lacey in \cite{FeLa2002}.
 Throughout the paper, we use the notation $A \lesssim B$ to indicate that there is a positive constant $C$, such that $A \leq C B$.

 \bc \textbf{Acknowledgment} \ec